 What is potica?

-Potica is a yeasted sweet bread stuffed with sweet walnut fillings and then roll up to form those beautiful layers when you cut the bread.
-The bread is usually is a ring shape baked in a special mold calls potičnik made with ceramic, which looks like a bundt pan.
-Of course nowadays you will see people bake potica in a regular bread loaf pan too.
+Potica is a yeasted sweet bread stuffed with sweet walnut fillings and then rolled up to form those beautiful layers when you cut the bread.
+The bread is usually is a ring shape baked in a special mold called potičnik made with ceramic, which looks like a bundt pan.
+Of course, nowadays you will see people bake potica in a regular bread loaf pan too.

 Potica or povitica